BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-04-new-chromecast-project.md

 ---
 layout: post
 title: "Rebuilding Chromecast: From a Monolithic \"Nightmare\" to a High-Performance Standalone App"
-description: Chromecast used to be a nightmare for our clients and our teams, here is the story of how we made it one of our most interesting and modern project while dramaticaly improving performences.
+description: Chromecast used to be a nightmare for our clients and our teams, here is the story of how we made it one of our most interesting and modern project while dramaticaly improving performance.
 author: [a_gaudard]
-tags: [chromecast, TV, web, javascript, frontend, player, video, performences]
+tags: [chromecast, TV, web, javascript, frontend, player, video, performance]
 color: rgb(251,87,66)
 language: en
+thumbnail: "/images/posts/2026-01-04-new-chromecast-project/thumbnail.png"
 ---

 Chromecast can be a notoriously difficult platform to develop for.
 Over the years, the hardware has evolved significantly; while recent models are powerful, early versions are easily overloaded and struggle with modern web overhead.

 At Bedrock, we faced a specific architectural challenge: our Chromecast project was living as a single route within our massive main web repository.
 While this "monolith" approach worked initially, our rapid growth eventually turned it into a bottleneck.

-**📉 The Trouble with the Monolith**
+## 📉 The Trouble with the Monolith

 As the project scaled, we hit a wall with two primary issues:

-User Dissatisfaction: Performance wasn't meeting our standards.
+**User Dissatisfaction:** Performance wasn't meeting our standards.
 One of our major clients has massive Chromecast traffic, and the laggy experience was becoming a significant pain point.

-Developer Dread: The team grew to worry whenever a Chromecast ticket appeared in the sprint.
+**Developer Dread:** The team grew to worry whenever a Chromecast ticket appeared in the sprint.
 Because it was tied to the main web project, it meant dealing with long, complex and painful developer experience.

 **🛠 The Challenge: Breaking Free**